Renting Your Citations from Moz Local or Yext? Take Back Control!

 Unlike with direct-to-site or API submissions, there’s no way of telling when a data aggregator will crawl and submit your information.
 As a result, it tends to be a much slower process, but can be a good way to fill gaps and cover a wide range of sites.

 The best use cases for data aggregators are businesses who 1) are concerned about inaccurate, duplicate, or messy NAP, 2) are moving away from using an API provider like Yext and want to ensure they’re covering all bases throughout the transition, or 3) have just undergone a rebrand or change in ownership.

 Most businesses will have a presence with at least one data aggregator, it may just be the case that you yourself have never managed this presence.

 Speaking on the importance of distinguishing between the different types of citations, BrightLocal’s Jon Rana says:

 It’s always surprising how many brands don’t know there’s more than one way to approach listings management.

 The goals of each approach could be widely different, so you’ll be interacting with the same type of website on the surface, but the end result is targeted very differently and that’s not always made clear.

-If you want to know more about online citations, we’ve got a great article covering the ins and outs of NAP, structured and unstructured citations, the benefits of building them, and more.
+If you want to know more about online citations, we’ve got a great article covering on what local citations are, the ins and outs of NAP, structured and unstructured citations, the benefits of building them, and more.